deeprajsinghsisodiya/Riverpod-Tips-Tricks./README.md

 ---

+#### Q What is the difference between future and state?
+MyOwnCounter theCounter = await this.future;
+I recognized that in state.requireValue the build method gets called

+One is synchronous, the other isn't

+---

 #### Q Can I have a unique AsyncNotifier for each note in a note taking app?

 The right way to do it is to use family, yes.